fazzatti/colibri-examples/event-streamer/README.md

 3. Ingests events from ledger `59895694` (contains 9 KALE mint events)
 4. Logs each event's details

+**Other Configuration:**
+If you'd like to try some other event types try ingesting one of the ledgers below:

+- `60044284`: Contains events for the native XLM involving Liquidity pool transfers and receivers with muxed addresses.

 ## Key Concepts

 ### EventFilter